 Reflex sympathetic dystrophy is also known as complex regional pain syndrome.
 It is a neurological medical condition that develops from traumas that seem minor, when effects seem hugely disproportionate to the initial injury.
 It is characterized by severe chronic pain, excessive sweating, swollen tissue, permanent numbness, altered gait, extreme sensitivity to touch, and pathological changes in skin and bones.
-If you suffer from reflex sympathetic dystrophy after an accident, the experienced California personal injury attorneys at Travis G. Black & Associates may be able to assist you from our Folsom office.
+If you suffer from reflex sympathetic dystrophy after an accident, the experienced California personal injury attorneys at Travis G. Black, Inc. may be able to assist you from our Folsom office.

 Pursuing Compensation for Reflex Sympathetic Dystrophy

 There are two types of reflex sympathetic dystrophy.
 In Type I, there is no specific nerve injury identified.
 In Type II, doctors can identify a major nerve injury that is causing the pain, swelling, and other symptoms.
 There is no one diagnostic test for reflex sympathetic dystrophy.
 Instead, the treating physician must rely on your medical history, self-reported symptoms, and a physical exam.
 The condition may confuse insurers and result in denied claims because it develops after a seemingly minor injury to the body.
 Early identification and treatment of reflex sympathetic dystrophy seems to limit the progression of the condition, making it crucial to work with a Folsom personal injury lawyer who takes your pain seriously and can work aggressively to ensure that insurers treat you appropriately.